ozyurtf/cpu-scheduler/README.md

 ### Batch System

-In batch systems, there is no user who is waiting impatiently.
-In these systems, the jobs are grouped together and executed in batches in a predetermined order rather than being executed individually, immediately or interactively.
-Because human intervention does not occur when processes are executed, when we use a scheduling algorithm in these systems, it doesn't have to be preemptive most of the times.
-Even if preemption feature is used, it has preemption period for each process so switching from one process to another is not the case in these systems.
+In batch systems, there is **no user** who is **waiting impatiently**.
+In these systems, the **jobs** are **grouped together** and **executed in batches** in a **predetermined order** rather than being executed individually, immediately or interactively.

+Because **human intervention does not occur** when processes are executed, when we use a scheduling algorithm in these systems, it **doesn't have to be preemptive** most of the times.
+Even if preemption feature is used, it has long preemption period for each process so switching from one process to another is not the case in these systems.

 ### Real-Time System